Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Conclusion

 \section{Conclusion}

 In this work, we have investigated the possibility of constraining PBHs with masses $M_\mathrm{PBH}\gtrsim 10^{15}\,\mathrm{g}$ through Galactic diffuse synchrotron emissions.
 Using the AMS-02 \cite{AMS:2023anq} and Voyager-1 \cite{Cummings:2016pdr} data on the B/C flux ratio, we fit parameters of a set of benchmark CR propagation models, and confirm that a significant Alfv\'{e}n velocity $V_a \sim 20\,\mathrm{km/s}$ is favored in several diffusive re-acceleration models.
 We show that, for $V_a\sim 20\,\mathrm{km/s}$, a significant fraction of the evaporated all-electrons, which typically have initial energies of $\sim 10\,\mathrm{MeV}$, can be boosted to the energies of $\sim 100\,\mathrm{MeV}$ during their Galactic propagation.
 Consequently, synchrotron emissions generated by the evaporated all-electrons can be constrained by the low-frequency radio continuum surveys (from 22 MHz to 1.4 GHz).
 With diffusive re-acceleration models, we obtain stringent constraints on $f_\mathrm{PBH}$.
 The most conservative constraints are stronger than those derived from the Voyager-1 all-electron data \cite{Boudaud:2018hqb} by more than one order of magnitude for $M_\mathrm{PBH} \gtrsim 1\times 10^{16}\,\mathrm{g}$, and also stronger than our previous constraints derived from the AMS-02 positron data \cite{Huang:2024xap} for $M_\mathrm{PBH} \gtrsim 2\times 10^{16}\,\mathrm{g}$.
+We have checked the robustness of our constraints against different DM profiles and uncertainties in the GMF model, and we have also extended our analysis to log-normal PBH mass functions.